 ‘He was not wearing trousers.
 Oh the shock of seeing those knees.
 Oh and him a man of the cloth, oh,oh my poor heart.’

-In the warm spring of 1935, so continued my most challenging mystery, a mystery so mysterious it would challenge even a superb sleuthing mind such as my own.
-My trusted secretary and sidekick Georgina Woggles, a pleasant if rather unworldly girl would accompany me as we began our investigation into“The case of the trouserless bludgeoned vicar”
+In the warm spring of 1936, so began yet another challenging mystery, a mystery so mysterious it would challenge even a superb sleuthing mind such as my own.
+My trusted confidant and sleuthing sidekick Georgina Woggles, a pleasant if rather unworldly girl would accompany me as we began our investigation into“The case of the trouserless bludgeoned vicar”

-I think the shock of finding the bludgeoned body of the librarian Miss Cox, foully murdered, her body left under a pile of books, her stays and draws removed, may have set off the seizure that ultimately killed him.
-As I buried my beloved Cedric I made a promise that I would find the murderer and bring him or her to justice.
-That was two years ago and since then there had been twelve other murders, each victim bludgeoned and each with their lower garments removed.
-The bludgeoned vicar Reverend Timothy Nibbs makes it thirteen.
+I think it was the shock of finding the bludgeoned body of the librarian Miss Cox, foully murdered, her body left under a pile of books, her stays and draws removed, that set off the seizure that ultimately killed him.
+And as I buried my beloved Cedric I made a promise that I would find the murderer and bring him or her to justice.
+That was two years ago and since then there had been eleven other murders, each victim bludgeoned and each with their lower garments removed.
+Now the bludgeoned vicar Reverend Timothy Nibbs, makes it thirteen.

 ‘Hmm I think we are missing something Woggles, some vital clue we are overlooking.’

 Woggles has a lisp, but usually I can understand what she means.

 ‘The culprit is strong and obviously fond of bludgeoning and removing the lower garments of their victim’

 'Can you think of anyone, who is capable of such foul deeds?'